nyu-cs-cy-6533-fall-2021/base/Assignment_1/requirements/Assignment-1_Images.md

 The result of subtracting from the Mandrill image, the Tandon Color image.

 You must pay attention to the following issues:

-\begin{itemize}
-\item The addition of images can generate results greater than the maximum value of a pixel (in a PPM file, the maximum value is equal to 255).
+* The addition of images can generate results greater than the maximum value of a pixel (in a PPM file, the maximum value is equal to 255).
 You must allow this behavior for the \texttt{add} operator
 (operator+).
 However, when using the addition assignment operator (operator+=), you must average the result of adding the two pixels values.

-\item The subtracting operator can produce pixels with values less than zero (0).
+* The subtracting operator can produce pixels with values less than zero (0).
 You must take care of this issue (hint: \texttt{std::clamp}).

-\item The multiplication of pixels by a scalar can produce overflows and underflows of pixels values.
+* The multiplication of pixels by a scalar can produce overflows and underflows of pixels values.
-\end{itemize}

-\subsection{Gamma Correction}
-\vspace{-3mm}
+## Gamma Correction

 Utilizing the previously implemented operators, implement a method to apply gamma correction given a gamma constant value.

-\subsection{Alpha Compositing}
-\vspace{-3mm}
+## Alpha Compositing

 Alpha Compositing is explained in section 3.4 of the textbook.
 Utilizing the previously implemented operators and equation 3.2 in section 3.4, implement alpha compositing.